maestroh/helm-control/README.md

 ##### helm.command(command_name, dependencies, function)
 Same as the previous helm.command, but accepts a function instead of a command line string.

+`function` can take in a callback to indicate when the command is finished to allow other commands to continue execution.

 ##### helm.engage(commands)
 Executes the commands.
 Send in a single command or an array of commands.